FLYeasy

 FLYeasy was an Indian low-cost airline based at Kempegowda International Airport, Bengaluru.
 The company slogan is When You Value Time and Money.

 Fleet

-They have planned to lease 1 Embraer E190s.
+They planned to lease one Embraer E190s.

 Mergers and acquisitions

 In December 2017, FLYeasy purchased 74% of Air Pegasus, a defunct regional airline, for over ₹70 crore.

 Controversy

-The airline was accused of fraud and 'cheating' by numerous young pilots who claim that they have been promised jobs by FLYeasy.
+The airline was accused of fraud and 'cheating' by numerous young pilots who claim that they were promised jobs by FLYeasy.